FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 It will fold out, revealing a summary.
 Find the "references" key.
 Right-button click the DOI hyperlink and **open the article in a new tab**.

+!!! warning
+    **Kinds of DOIs**

+    In the example above, we see NOMAD linking **external DOI**s for cross-platform browsing.
+    The same happens with datasets hosted over multiple databases: NOMAD will store the other **database's identifier under "external id"**.

+    Conversely, NOMAD is allowed to issue its own DOIs.
+    Each **published dataset **receives its **own DOI in NOMAD**, so it can be cited.
+    You can search for these under "Author / Origin / Dataset" > "Dataset DOI".
+    Other IDs can be found under "Visibility / IDs / Schema".

+    In summary, it is really important to understand whether a DOI (or other kind of ID) refers to internal or external sources.
+    When **in doubt, just hover** over the filter or quantity name.

 !!! success
     You should now have [Machine learning the quantum-chemical properties of metal–organic frameworks for accelerated materials discovery](https://www.cell.com/matter/fulltext/S2590-2385(21)00070-9?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2590238521000709%3Fshowall%3Dtrue) in front of you.